 A VELB protocol-level survey in 2007 recorded 13 elderberry shrubs with VELB exit holes within the Strawberry Fields Site (Appendix D-3).
-During the 2016 and 2017 surveys, only one elderberry shrub was observed within the Strawberry Fields Site, and elderberry shrubs observed in 2007 surveys were no longer present.
-The singular elderberry shrub was located in the northwestern portion of the site along the Sacramento River, approximately 100 feet from the area of impact, but did not contain indicators of VELB presence at the time of survey (Figure 3.5-1).
-Although unlikely, if VELB were to be present at the time of construction of the Proposed Project, nearby construction-related activities have the potential to cause VELB mortality.
-VELB mortality would be a potentially significant adverse environmental effect of Alternative A. Potential adverse effects to VELB and its host plant would be avoided or minimized to less-than-significant levels with implementation of the mitigation measures identified in Section 5.5.1, which include avoidance and worker awareness training.
-A Biological Assessment, with a finding of "may affect but is not likely to adversely affect" VELB was sent by the BIA to USFWS for consultation and is provided in Appendix D-1.
+During surveys conducted in 2016, 2017 and 2019, only three elderberry shrubs were observed within the Strawberry Fields Site, and elderberry shrubs observed in 2007 surveys were no longer present.
+The three elderberry shrubs are located in the northwestern portion of the site along the Sacramento River, approximately 100 feet from the area of impact, but did not contain indicators of VELB presence at the time of survey.
+The 2019 survey identified 2 additional elderberry shrubs within close proximity (<20 ft.) to the location of the singular elderberry shrub but did not contain indicators of VELB presence at the time of survey (Figure 3.5-1).